Mitchel34/NBA_Stats_Visualization/README.md

 6. Navigate through the different visualization pages using the navigation bar at the top

 ### Project Structure
-- Each visualization is contained in its own folder
+- Each visualization is contained in its own folder.
-- The data folder contains the NBA statistics dataset
+- The data folder contains the NBA statistics dataset.
-- CSS files are used for styling each page
+- CSS files are used for styling each page.
-- JavaScript files handle data processing and visualization rendering
+- JavaScript files handle data processing and visualization rendering.